NixOS/nix.dev/source/contributing/documentation/index.md

 Please go through nix.dev and report any problems you come across in the [issue tracker](https://github.com/NixOS/nix.dev/issues).
 Also check to see if there's already an existing issue or pull request that addresses the problem you encountered.

-Another way to help is to help with the [Documentation Survey](https://github.com/NixOS/nix.dev/blob/master/maintainers/documentation-survey.md), which lists other documentation resources as a reference, which can be used to inform new content.
+Another way to help is to help with the [Documentation Survey](https://github.com/NixOS/nix.dev/blob/master/maintainers/documentation-survey.md), which lists other documentation resources as a reference, and can be used to inform new content.

 ### You have experience teaching Nix?